UNITED WE LIFT UP OUR COMMUNITY.

 Over the summer, you will put your new knowledge to work by participating in a team project that addresses a community challenge identified by United Way.

-Optional events include our Poverty Simulation and Live United Bus Tour - both are great ways to deepen your knowledge of our community.
 We will also plan social and volunteerism events throughout the year.
 And at the conclusion of our program, we'll celebrate your accomplishments with a Graduation event.
-Fun!

 WHAT YOU’LL LEARN

-Our program will run from March through October of 2020.
+Our program will run from March through October.
 We have one two-hour event a month, and you should plan to spend additional time on your Team Project.
 We’re looking for commitment, so we do have minimum attendance requirements.
 We plan optional volunteer and social events too.
 Check out the 2021 calendar and attendance requirements - available in January.

 WHEN CAN I APPLY?